CYPHR2/Travel_Chat_Bot/README.md

 ## remainder notes
 1. more features to be added
-2. remove the key for api sevenseven
+2. remove the api client api key to  suit  the client id